wilsonmar/wilsonmar.github.io/_posts/2016-06-05-github-data-security.md

 Most enterprise GitHub instances route login to their GitHub organization automatically through their Duo or other multi-factor authentication process on each user's own smart mobile phone.

-If you use an employer-provided smartphone, your employer GitHub account would be protected.

-But your personal GitHub account is still exposed.
+If you use an employer-provided smartphone, your employer GitHub account would be protected via SSO through Duo, Okta, etc. But your personal GitHub account is still exposed.

 <a name="GitHub2FA"></a>